Charles C. Copeland: Career

 In 1970, Charles Copeland joined consulting engineering firm Goldman & Sokolow, founded in 1968, which became Goldman Copeland in 1991.
 He has overseen the firm's work on such New York City landmarks as Carnegie Hall, Columbia University, the Empire State Building, Grand Central Terminal, the Guggenheim Museum, National Museum of the American Indian, and New York University.

-He began addressing energy needs in 1974, designing an early, influential solar collector thermal installation for a homesteading group resurrecting an abandoned building on Manhattan's Lower East Side.
+He began addressing energy needs in 1974, designing an early, influential solar collector thermal installation for a homesteading group resurrecting 519 East 11th Street, an abandoned building in Manhattan's East Village.
 A windmill on the roof occasionally created an excess of electric power, which led to a dispute with Con Edison, which at that time prohibited any connection to their electrical grid.
 The dispute rose to the New York State Public Service Commission, where the homesteaders – represented pro bono by former US Attorney General Ramsey Clark – prevailed.
 The ruling was a crucial forerunner of federal enactment in 1978 of the Public Utility Regulatory Policies Act, which was key to enabling safe connections to the electrical grid.
 In 1988 Copeland was responsible for managing engineering work under the New York City Energy Conservation Capital Program, which was the largest municipal energy conservation program of its kind in the United States.